tourlane/dynalock/README.md

 # Dynalock

-Dynalock is a distributed lock that uses *DynamoDB*.
+*Dynalock* is a distributed lock that uses *DynamoDB*.

 ## Background

-At tourlane we were running cronjobs through AWS ECS.
-Once the cluster became too big, Cloudwatch was scheduling tasks, even if the same task was already present.
-Dynalock solves this issue, ensuring that any new task exits and fails before starting the real work.
+At *Tourlane* we were running cronjobs through *Amazon ECS*.
+Once the cluster became too big, *CloudWatch* was scheduling tasks, even if the same task was already present. *Dynalock* solves this issue, ensuring that any new task exits and fails before starting the real work.

 The first assumption is that something like this should exist, but normally